thyssemb/mihotel-technical-test/README.md

 - **Backend API**:
   Developed using **Spring Boot** (Java 17).
   Provides RESTful endpoints for CRUD operations on the data.
   Includes OpenAPI/Swagger documentation for easy API exploration.
-  Inclues Spring Security to configure authentication and authorization with a JWT.
+  Uses Spring Security with JWT for authentication and authorization.

 ---